anthonycr/AnimatedProgressBar/README.md

 AnimatedProgressBar
 ===================

-A ProgressBar that animates instead of jumps
+A ProgressBar that animates smoothly